 And here’s that view.
 I’ve always been fascinated with bridges and this is a really neat one.
 Also appropriate for my first stop since it is the nation’s first double arch bridge.
 It won the Presidential Award for Design Excellence the year after it was completed in 1994.

 Only problem after that was there was no place for me in my 35′ motorhome and toad to turn around, so I turned right onto a highway going parallel to the Parkway, and then saw that would take me into Leiper’s Fork, the next stop I had planned anyway, so I just continued on.

 Here’s Hwy.
 46 going past Puckett’s Grocery.
 I just have to say, this place held no real interest for me.
 I never saw any evidence of the 1790s and when I asked about a visitor’s center to get more info, I was told there was none here and it was really part of Franklin, TN, another 10 minute drive, but I decided to pass on that.
-I ate at Puckett’s and it was good for sure, but I can’t say it was worth the 30 mile drive back, in my opinion.
+I ate at Puckett’s and it was good for sure, but I can’t say for sure it was worth the 30 mile drive back.

 Milepost 426 – War of 1812 Memorial – The U.S. Army cleared this section of the “Natchez Road” in 1801-02 and continued clearing southward with the consent of the Chickasaw Nation.